 All tuning software systems contain partial ‘changes’.

 An error is often created when the tuning software or tuning device changes partials during the course of the tuning, an error at that partial change is very likely.
 These errors can be small, say less than .3 c. or they can be quite large.
 Errors of less than .3 c. aren’t much of a problem.
 But errors of .5 c. and greater can easily be heard causing a hiccup or problem with the tuning, not only at the partial change itself, but with intervals that have notes on both sides of the partial change error.

-The most obvious errors occur in the tenor and midrange where everything is really easy to hear.
-And those partial change errors, combined with the other scaling issues contained in that tenor area, can really effect the quality of the tuning.
-Partial change errors effect all the intervals ‘spanning’ the partial change.
+The most obvious errors occur in the tenor and midrange.
+Partial change errors in that area of the piano, combined with scaling issues in that tenor area, can really effect the quality of the tuning.

 Partial change locations vary from system to system.